Vijaycriss/Auction-system-with-email-automation/Readme.md

 # BidScape - Online Auction System

-BidScape is an online auction system.
+ online auction system.
 It is a web-based platform that facilitates the buying and selling of goods and products through an auction format.
 It provides a virtual marketplace where individuals or businesses can bid on items, and the highest bidder wins the item being auctioned.
 The website also cntains tendering feature.
 Tenders are commonly used in public procurement processes by a company, organization, or government agency for suppliers or contractors to submit competitive bids to supply goods or products, and the lowest bidder wins the item being auctioned.
 The online auction system offers a convenient and efficient way for sellers to reach a large number of potential buyers and for buyers to access a wide range of products and services.
 It eliminates geographical limitations and allows participants from different locations to engage in bidding activities.

 ## Features